 You’ve heard this before: Painting your kitchen cabinets is the easiest way to make the space look brand-new.
-But how simple is it, really?
-Especially if you’ve never tackled such a project before.
-Or if you have ’90s laminate cabinets, or your “wood” cupboards are actually veneer.
-You may be thinking all hope is lost.
+But how simple is it, really, especially if you’ve never tackled such a project before?
+You may be thinking all hope is lost if you have ’90s laminate cabinets or your “wood” cupboards are actually veneer.
 But it doesn’t have to be.
 We tapped the top paint experts to give us all the tools for a successful transformation, no matter what surface or level of experience you’re working with.

 From how to prep to choosing the best paint for kitchen cabinets, they gave us the full lowdown.
 Brighten your space with airy white doors or turn those dark brown wood fronts into glossy navy showpieces—the paint chip deck is the limit.